MetOffice/fab/docs/source/glossary.rst

         the :term:`Artefact Store`.
 All steps are derived from the :class:`~fab.steps.Step` base class.

     Artefact Store
         At the start of a build run, Fab creates an empty dict called ``artefact_store``.
-Each step can read and write to this dict.
         An entry in this dict is called a :term:`Named Collection`, which maps a name string to, usually, a list or dict of :term:`Artefact` - but can be anything.

-        Fab passes the growing artefacts store to each step in turn, where they typically read a :term:`Named Collection` and create a new one for subsequent steps to read.
+        Fab passes the growing artefact store to each step in turn, where they typically read a :term:`Named Collection` and create a new one for subsequent steps to read.

         See also :ref:`Artefacts Overview <artefacts_overview>`